 Triage Obstetric Ultrasound Training (O.U.T.)

-NYAGI’s unique and efficient approach doesn’t empower—it recognizes and supports the dedication already driving rural healthcare workers.
-Expert sonographers provide both remote and in-person ultrasound training to physicians, midwives, and Skilled Birth Attendants.
-We also provide learning materials to teach their colleagues, so they can “pass the knowledge forward.”
+NYAGI’s unique and efficient approach recognizes and supports the dedication of already driven rural healthcare workers.
+NYAGI’s expert instructors provide both remote and in-person ultrasound training to physicians, midwives, and Skilled Birth Attendants.
+We also provide learning materials to teach their colleagues, to help “pass the knowledge forward.”

 The Vital Importance of Triage O.U.T.

-We’ve taught our program to Nepal, Haiti, Tanzania, and Somaliland and will soon start projects in Rwanda, Zambia, and Cambodia … all with one goal in mind: Save mothers’ lives with ultrasound.
+We’ve taught our program to Nepal, Haiti, Tanzania, Somaliland, Rwanda, Zambia, and Cambodia … all with one goal in mind: Save mothers’ lives with ultrasound.

-Our vision is that every mother, anywhere in the world, will have access to life-saving prenatal ultrasound to provide the best care.
+Our vision is that every mother, anywhere in the world, will have access to life-saving prenatal ultrasound to help provide the best care for her and her baby.

 Maternal Mortality